 Note: If you wish to print one or more rows and/or columns repeatedly on each page, choose View | Freeze, then select the respective rows and/or columns before you proceed to print below.
 You will find the Repeat Frozen Rows and Repeat Frozen Columns options in the Headers & Footers section in step 3 below.

-1. To print a specific portion of your Sheet, select the cells you want to print (e.g., click-and-hold your cursor in one corner cell of your desired print area, then drag to select adjacent cells) as shown in Figure A. If you want to print either the entire Workbook or current Sheet, you continue to the next next step.
+1. To print a specific portion of your Sheet, select the cells you want to print (e.g., click-and-hold your cursor in one corner cell of your desired print area, then drag to select adjacent cells) (Figure A).
+If you want to print either the entire Workbook or current Sheet, you continue to the next next step.

 2. Choose File | Print.
 Alternatively, you may either press Ctrl+P or select the printer icon displayed below the menus, to the right of the Redo right arrow.